M268816/power-repo/notes/fe_Method.md

                 With({thisCatalog: ThisRecord.Value},
 ```

-Here we need to check to make sure the production data actually has an amount associated with it, as some data comes through incomplete.
-We use an AND operator to check and make sure the catalog has a constraint value as well.
+Next I check to make sure the production data has an amount associated with it.
+This is because some data may come through incomplete.
+I use an AND operator to check and make sure the catalog has a constraint value as well.
 A lot of data is filtered out with this step, as a large amount of catalog/line pairings are missing constraint data.

 ```cpp
                     If(